FennisRobert/EMerge/README.md

 ## Compatibility

 As far as I know, the library should work on all systems.
 PyPARDISO is not supported on ARM but the current SuperLU solver settings should work on ARM as well.
-Its not as fast on PARDISO yet but I'm working on distributing frequency sweeps on multiple threats.
-It will eat your RAM memory but it might prove very fast on ARM as well.
+I have now implemented a proto version of parallel processing for the `.frequency_domain()` method that can run a simulation on multiple parallel threads.
 This is work in progress!

 ## Required libraries